arijitde92/DeepGraphCut/README.md

 - tensorboard (pip install tensorboard or conda install -c conda-forge tensorboard)

 To run the code,
+1. First download the data and store in a folder called "Data".
+The directory structure should be like below-

+    Data

+    |------train

+            |-------image

+            |-------mask

+    |------test

+            |-------image

+            |-------mask

+    The data should be in compressed NifTi format (.nii.gz)
-1. Train the model by running train.py
+2. Train the model by running train.py
-2. Evaluate the model by running eval.py.
+3. Evaluate the model by running eval.py.
 Predicted outputs, probability maps fill be generated in "saved_images" folder.
-2. Run the graphcut.py code to get the deep graphcut output.
+4. Run the graphcut.py code to get the deep graphcut output.
 The output images will be saved in the folder "DGC_output".